flagship-io/php-sdk-symfony-example/readme.md

 ```

 Now we can use the `FsService` in the controller `src/Controller/HomePageController`, get the visitor instance
-, do our other staff with it if needed then call `getFlagsDto()` method to get visitor flags to pass them to `Flagship Javascript SDK`
+, do other things with it if needed, then call `getFlagsDto()` method to get visitor flags to pass them to `Flagship Javascript SDK`

 ```php
 <?php